AkashaRojee/portfolio/README.md

 * Use Grid alongside Flexbox for positioning
 * Add button hover and pressed effects

+#### 3. Build contact form

+* Pair program with a coding partner
+* Use HTML5 validation
+* Collect form data using Formspree

 ## Built With

 - Major languages: HTML, CSS